 Challenges in Data Processing

-Until now we understand the difference between the data and the information.
+Until now, we have understood the difference between data and information.
 Moreover, we came to know how data processing works.

 1- Collection of data